ldynia/archcolider/3.ViewsAndPerspectives/infrastructure/InfrastructureAndNetworking.md

 For more information on Regions and Availability Zones, see https://aws.amazon.com/about-aws/global-infrastructure/regions_az/

 ### Subnets
 Subnets are simply parts of a network.
-These subnets are assigned a range of Internet Protocol (IP) addresses using a notation know as Classless Inter-Domain Routing (CIDR) blocks.
+These subnets are assigned a range of Internet Protocol (IP) addresses using a notation known as Classless Inter-Domain Routing (CIDR) blocks.
 Any address within such an assigned CIDR block is said to be in the subnet the CIDR block belongs to.

 > Note: Only IPv4 is considered for both the design and this document.